-- 1. The 2003-2004 school year total eligible funding from Alberta Learning is the base amount from which Stabilization funding will be determined.
-This base amount will be estimated in September 2004 and finalized in January 2005 when actual funding for the 2003-2004 school year is complete. - 2.
-The established 2003-2004 base amount will receive annual funding rate adjustments commencing in the 2004-2005 school year, and will also be adjusted for funded enrolment decline commencing in the 2005-2006 school year. - 3. a) In September each year using previous year enrolments, school jurisdictions estimates of current year enrolments and current year funding rate change will be used to estimate Stabilization funding. - b) In June each year, the Stabilization funding for the current year will be finalized when the current year funded enrolments are finalized.
+- The 2003-2004 school year total eligible funding from Alberta Education is the base year amount from which Stabilization funding will be determined.
+This base year amount was finalized in April 2005 when actual funding for the 2003-2004 school year was complete. - 2.
+The established 2003-2004 base year amount will receive annual funding rate adjustments commencing in the 2004-2005 school year, and will also be adjusted for funded enrolment decline commencing in the 2005-2006 school year. - 3. a) In September each year using previous year enrolments, school jurisdictions estimates of current year enrolments and current year funding rate change will be used to estimate Stabilization funding. - b) In June each year, the Stabilization funding for the current year will be finalized when the current year funded enrolments are finalized.
 This adjustment will commence in the 2005-2006 school year. - 4.
-The following example shows how Stabilization funding is determined over a two-year period.
+The following example shows how Stabilization funding is determined over a twoyear period.